join our mailing list :: search :: about us :: agelesslearner.com home

 The column with the highest total represents the type of culture you have today.

+© Marcia Conner, 2004-2013.
+All rights reserved.
 This assessment was first published in Creating a Learning Culture: Strategy, Technology, and Practice (Cambridge, UK; Cambridge University Press, 2004).
-Please join the Ageless Learner mailing list to receive additional information about the book and on issues related to learning culture.
+Learn about the book and read an excerpt at http://marciaconner.com/books/creating-learning-culture/